sumikof/gitlab-eclipse-plugin/README.md

 Use `./gradlew equoIde` to start a Equo instance with GitLab for Eclipse installed.

+### Debug EquoIde

+Use `./gradlew equoIde --debug-ide` or the `Debug Equo Ide` run configuration to start a Equo instance with GitLab for Eclipse installed.
+Run the `Attach IDE Debugger` run configuration or attach your debugger to `localhost:8000` to debug the plugin.

 ## update-site

 Creates a P2 update site (e.g. Eclipse repository) which can be used to install the GitLab for Eclipse plug-in.